-WHEREAS, there are cleven federally-recognized Tribal Nations within the State of Wisconsin;

-WHEREAS, state policies, regulations, and decisions impact Tribal Nations both directly and indirectly; and
+- WHEREAS, there are cleven federally-recognized Tribal Nations within the State of Wisconsin; - WHEREAS, state policies, regulations, and decisions impact Tribal Nations both directly and indirectly; and

-WHEREAS, the State of Wisconsin and Tribal Governments both serve our citizens, and close collaboration is essential for productive, safe, sustainable, and wise decision making and policy implementation.
+WHEREAS, the State of Wisconsin and Tribal Governments both serve our citizens, and close collaboration is essential for productive, safe, sustainable, and wise decision-making and policy implementation.

-NOW, THEREFORE, I, TONY EVERS, Clovernor of the State of Wisconsin. by the authority vested in me by the Constitution and the Laws of the State, hereby order each cabinet agency to:
+NOW, THEREFORE, I, TONY EVERS, Governor of the State of Wisconsin, by the authority vested in me by the Constitution and the Laws of the State, hereby order each cabinet agency to:

-- 1. Recognize the State of Wisconsin's unique legal relationship with Tribal Nations and engage them with the respect accorded to other governments. - 2.
-Engage Tribal Governments, on a government to-government basis, in developing policies or programs that directly impact Tribal Nations of their members, and appropriately consult Tribal Governments or matters that may indirectly impact Tribal Nations or their members. - 3.
+- Recognize the State of Wisconsin's unique legal relationship with Tribat Nations and engage them with the respect accorded to other governments. - 2.
+Engage Tribal Governments, on a government to government basis, in developing policies or programs that directly impact Tribal Nations or their members, and appropriately consult Tribal Governments on matters that may indirectly impact Tribal Nations or their members. - 3.
 Develop an updated consultation policy that does the following: - a.
-Ensures the state government workforce is educated on Tribal b.
-Strengthens the day-to-day working relationships between Tribal and state government agencies;
+Ensures the state government workforce is educated on Tribal a.
+Ensures the state government workforce is educated on Tribal Nations and sovereignty; b.
+Strengthens the day-to-day working relationships between Tribal and state government agencies; c.
+Provides for at least annutal consolution meetings with Tribal and state leaders; and d.
+Identifies at least one agency staff member to serve as a linison between the agency and the Tribal Nations.